-Though holidays abroad might be off the table for many people this year, staycations, day trips and sunbathing in the park are all still good alternatives.
-Either way, swimwear season is upon us, and it’s time to get prepared for the summer sun.
+Whether you’re going on a holiday, staycation, day trip or sunbathing in the park, swimwear season is upon us, and it’s time to get prepared for the summer sun.

 The problem is, without knowing what type of body you have, finding the perfect swimwear for your body shape is easier said than done.